bigchaindb/ethereum-integration/poc3/README.md

 ## Additional Information - Running in private ethereum network

 We requested the [oraclize.it](https://www.oraclize.it) team and secured the credentials to beta test their upcoming product [Stargate](https://docs.oraclize.it/#development-tools-ethpm).

-Using stargate we were successful in running the POC end-to-end on our private ethereum network setup.
+Using `Stargate` we were successful in running the POC end-to-end on our private ethereum network setup.
-Please connect with the oraclize team to get further information about Stargate and how to use it.